Narcy-github/Fatmug/README.md

 # Fatmug Assignment

+Note: My sytem is not supporting docker, I know how to dockerize but, i think system is not comptible with docker version, I tried in many ways.

 This is a simple Python project that demonstrates Video Upload and Processing, Search Functionality, List View for Uploaded Videos

 ## Features